team-hack/hello-world/README.md

 Go back to the [Team Hack Git Home Page](https://github.com/team-hack) and click [coding-guidelines](https://github.com/team-hack/coding-guidelines), then read the files inside.

-Make sure you are good with the files, especially the README.md, LICENSE and github-coding-guidelines.md.
-These files form the basis for how our group members will conduct themselves as part of Team Hack.
+Make sure you are good on all the information presented there.
+These files form the basis for how our group members will conduct themselves as part of Team Hack, as well as reference for what to do when working in projects.

 ## Final Thoughts